Well-posedness of a viscoelastic resistive force theory and applications to swimming: Applications and numerical results

 As before, we take $\omega=32\pi$ and simulate the swimmer until $t=2$.
 The swimmer begins as a straight line along the $x$-axis from $x=0$ to $x=1$.
 Again, we keep track of the displacement of the swimmer $\int_0^1 \X(s,t_2)\,ds-\int_0^1 \X(s,t_1)\,ds$ between times $t_1=1$ and $t_2=2$.\\

 For the case $\delta\gtrsim1$, we again start by fixing $\delta=1$ and compare the fiber displacement for 5 values of $\mu$ (see Figure \ref{fig:GoodSwim_BigDelta}a).
 In both the viscoelastic and Newtonian settings, the swimmers swim much further than in the case $F_1=F_2$ above, and the differences among their displacements is much smaller.
 However, we note that the Newtonian swimmer ($\mu=0$) has the smallest displacement between $t=1$ and $t=2$ of $-0.380$.
 This may be compared with each of the $\mu=1,2,4,8$ swimmers, which have a displacement of $-0.390$, $-0.391$, $-0.392$, and $-0.390$, respectively.
-Besides the jump in swimming speed between the Newtonian swimmer ($\mu=0$) and $\mu=1$, there is not much difference in displacement among different values of $\mu$.
+Besides the jump in swimming speed between the Newtonian swimmer ($\mu=0$) and $\mu=1$, there is not much difference in displacement among different values of $\mu$, which is not surprising given the shape of the plot of $W_{1,\ell k }$ for $k=1$ (Figure \ref{fig:W1k_expr}a).
 A similar result holds when $\mu=1$ is fixed and $\delta=1,2,4,8$ is varied.
 The displacement in each of these cases is $-0.390$. \\

-The effect of varying $\mu$ seems to be a bit more interesting at small $\delta$.
+As expected, the effect of varying $\mu$ is a bit more interesting at small $\delta$.
 Fixing $\delta=1/\omega$, we consider $\mu=0,1,2,4,8$.
 Recalling that the displacement of the Newtonian swimmer from $t=1$ to $t=2$ was $-0.380$, we note that for $\mu=1,2,4,8$, the swimmer's displacement was $-0.373$, $-0.375$, $-0.380$, and $-0.384$, respectively (see Figure \ref{fig:GoodSwim_SmallDelta}).
-The effect of varying $\mu$ is still relatively small, but already more complex than at large $\delta$, varying from a slight enhancement of the swimming speed at larger $\mu$ to a slight inhibition of the swimming speed at smaller $\mu$.\\
+The effect of varying $\mu$ is still relatively small, but more complex than at large $\delta$, varying from a slight inhibition of the swimming speed at smaller $\mu$ to a slight enhancement of the swimming speed at larger $\mu$.
+This behavior aligns with the predictions of Figure \ref{fig:W1k_expr}a.